Image Tools

 4

-The result should preserve the reason the photo was chosen.
+Keep the result only if the comic version still preserves the reason the source photo was chosen.

 Prompt craft